 MEASURING THE EXPOSURE.

 The waveform display measures the signal that is on the HDMI and the SDI output.
-So once you have turned on the LUT for the HDMI/SDI it is the levels of the LUT that is being measured.
-What the waveform is measuring is indicated just above the waveform display.
+So when you turn on the MLUT for the HDMI/SDI it is the levels of the MLUT that are being measured.
+If you don’t have an MLUT enabled for the SDI/HDMI then you will be measuring the recorded S-Log3 level.
+What the waveform is measuring is indicated just above the waveform display, in the example above we can see it is indicating LUT s709, so we are measuring the s709 LUT.

 FIRST CHECK AND SET THE EXPOSURE INDEX LEVELS.